flo1t/selfhosted/README.md

 # floit - selfhosted

 ## Description
-This repository contains all docker-compose and configuration files for apps described on floit.ch.
+This repository includes all Docker Compose and configuration files for the applications featured on floit.ch, with the goal of providing detailed instructions for their installation and configuration.
-Furthermore, the aim is to describe the installation and configuration of all apps.

 ## Overview

 ## ToDo
 - Implement README.md for all services
-- Remove setup-files when all services are documented
+- Add a schematic overview

 ## Structure of this repository
 | Folder | Purpose |